Debashish-12/Universal-IC-Tester/README.md

 Jumper wires

-Logic gate ICs (7400 series, LM741, etc.)
+Digital ICs (7400 series)

-Working Principle

-The Arduino applies inputs to the IC under test.

-It reads the IC output and compares it with the expected truth table (digital ICs) or expected voltage (Op-Amps).

-A Green LED lights up if the IC works correctly; otherwise, results are flagged in the Serial Monitor.

-Implementation

-Digital ICs: Arduino sets all input combinations (00, 01, 10, 11) and checks outputs against truth tables.

-Analog ICs: Arduino reads the Op-Amp output via analog pins and validates voltage thresholds.
+LM741 Operational Amplifier

+Software & Tools

-Code is written in Arduino IDE and uploaded to the UNO.
+Arduino IDE

-Advantages

-Universal compatibility with most ICs.

-Time-efficient and accurate.

-Useful for education, R&D, and troubleshooting.

-Portable and easy to use.
+C/C++ code for IC testing

+Serial Monitor for result display

 Applications

-Teaching tool for understanding digital and analog circuits.
+Educational tool for learning digital and analog circuits

-IC validation in R&D labs.
+R&D labs for IC validation

-Debugging circuits in engineering projects.
+Circuit debugging in engineering projects

 Limitations

-Supports only a limited set of ICs.
+Limited to supported ICs (basic gates and LM741 Op-Amp).

 Tests only one gate per IC, assuming others are functional.

 Conclusion

-The Universal IC Tester is a versatile, low-cost solution for quickly validating ICs.
+The Universal IC Tester provides a simple and efficient solution to test the functionality of both digital and analog ICs.
-It supports both digital and analog ICs, making it highly useful for students, researchers, and engineers.
+Its portability and low cost make it highly suitable for students, researchers, and engineers in academic and practical environments.